 February 2016: Ralph Ernstorfer receives ERC Consolidator Grant

 The European Research Council (ERC) funds the 5-year project FLATLAND with 2.6 million €.

 FLATLAND is an experimental research project addressing the exotic spin-valley-layer correlations in few-layer thick transition metal dichalcogenides (TMDC) crystals and related heterostructures.
 Microscopic coupling and correlation effects, both within pure materials as well as across the interface of heterostructures, will be accessed by time- and angle-resolved extreme ultraviolet-photoelectron spectroscopy, femtosecond electron diffraction, and time-resolved optical spectroscopies.
 The project promises unprecedented insight into the microscopic coupling mechanisms governing the performance of van der Waals-bonded devices.

-The project will start in summer 2016.
+The project starts in October 2016.

 December 2015: First time- and angle-resolved photoelectron spectroscopy with our 0.5 MHz extreme ultraviolet laser

 We developed a high-repetition rate extreme ultraviolet (XUV) laser delivering 500,000 pulses of photons with 22 eV energy and a duration of approximately 20 femtoseconds.
 These light pulses are used to photoemit electrons from a crystal in order to obtain a map of the material’s electronic structure.
 As we use a second, visible laser pulse to excite a small fraction of the material’s electrons into excited states shortly before the XUV pulses arrive, we are now able to do excited state mapping and to take movies of how electrons scatter in the band structure.